zxcvbnius/slate/source/index.md

 }
 ```

-You can use this command to update a chat-room's white list.
+In a modern communication platform, the administrator of a chat room has the authority to manage and decide who can be in a chat room.
+This feature is presented as White List.
+You can use the following command to update the White List of a chat room.

-The white-list controls who is allowed to join the chat-room.
-Setting this value
-to `null` allows all people to join the chat-room, and setting this value to an
-array of user ids will allow only people in the array to join the chatroom.
+This UpdateWhiteList function who is allowed to join the chat room.
+Setting this value to `null` allows everyone to join the chat room; setting this value to an array of user IDs will allow a specific group of users to join the chat room.

-Note that removing a person from the white list doesn't kick a person
-from the chat-room if he's already joined to the chat room.
+Note that if an user has already joined the chat room, excluding her from the WhiteList doesn’t kick her out from the chat room.

 ### Socket.IO

 To update the chat-room's **whiteList**, emit a "chats/whiteList/update"
-message, with the following payload:
+message, with the following payload.

 <aside class='note'><br/>
 {<br/>